jezcope/librarycarpentry-website/index.md

 Our Core Lessons
 -----------

-*those lessons which we are confident that anyone can teach with no problems*
+*Those lessons which we are confident that anyone can teach with no problems*

 <table>
   <tbody>